dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

         span[1] = 'o';
         span[2] = 'g';

-        // Error: The safe-to-escape of `span` is the current method scope
+        // Error: The safe-context of `span` is function-member
-        // while `reader` is outside the current method scope hence this fails
+        // while `reader` is outside function-member hence this fails
         // by the above rule.
         if (reader.TextEquals(span))
         {